indianspeedster/edu-ml/markdown/intro/1_introduction.md

 ::: {.cell .markdown}
 ## Requirements

-Below are some of the libraries that are mandatory to install.
+Before going ahead we need to install some of the libraries which we are going to use during the course of reproducing the results of this paper.

 -   [transformers](https://pypi.org/project/transformers/)